-Student Support works in partnership with the local health & Social Care Trusts to ensure that our students have access to information and support regarding any medical or health concerns.
+Student Wellbeing works in partnership with the local Health & Social Care Trusts to ensure that our students have access to information and support regarding any medical or health concerns.

 It is important that you look after your health and we have outlined some key considerations to help you.

 Mixing and living in halls or shared accommodation means you are more at risk of infectious diseases, including measles, mumps and meningitis.

 Don’t let infectious disease spoil your time at university.

 Missed you free MMR or MenACWY vaccines?
 If you’re not sure, contact your GP practice, to check whether you have had the vaccines, and to make an appointment.

 - Two doses of MMR vaccine (protects against Measels, Mumps and Rubella)

 - One dose of MenACWY (protects against Meningitis)

 - Two doses of COVID-19 vaccine